TochiClinton/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Hi, My name is Tochukwu Chukwure.
+Welcome to my Blog"
 ---

 I'm glad you are here.
-I plan to talk about ...
+I look forward to discussing about the cloud and everything about networks.